Dear reader of ADxS.org, please excuse the disruption.

 • After 30 minutes, Beta1 had caught up slightly with SMR.
 However, Hi-Beta was now significantly higher.

 This is a single test with a single subject and therefore cannot be generalized.
 The subject was aware of the expected reaction.
-The aggravation of his ADHD symptoms after sugar consumption had been mirrored by a number of people and was consistent with his own observations.
+The exacerbation of his ADHD symptoms after sugar consumption had been mirrored by several people and coincided with his own observations.

 As we understand it, the observation fits the description of the effect of an oligoantigenic diet for a person who is sensitive to sugar.
 More on oligoantigenic diet and other food influences on ADHD at Nutrition and diet for ADHD

-During a conversation about this result, we were told by another ADHD-HI sufferer that he has noticed a significant increase in his ADHD symptoms, especially procrastination, after consuming sugar (chocolate).
+During a conversation about this result, we were told by another person with ADHD-HI that he has noticed a significant increase in his ADHD symptoms, especially procrastination, after consuming sugar (chocolate).

-One study concluded that the theta-beta ratio of the EEG is a reflection of cognitive processing activity in both non-affected and ADHD-C sufferers and can be measured using the P 300 latency in the acoustic oddball test.
-In contrast, absolute alpha power did not correlate with P 300 latency or amplitude in ADHD-C sufferers.94
+One study came to the conclusion that the theta-beta ratio of the EEG in both non-affected and persons with ADHD-C is a reflection of cognitive processing activity and can be measured using the P 300 latency in the acoustic oddball test.
+In contrast, absolute alpha power did not correlate with P300 latency or amplitude in persons with ADHD-C.101

 4.1.2.
 Changed slope / offset of the 1/f noise in the EEG